 There is no long term commitment.
 You can cancel when/if you feel your healthcare needs are met.
 However, we can’t anticipate our health care needs.
 The goal of direct care is to establish a meaningful relationship with your provider so that when a health need arises, it can be addressed in a timely, appropriate, and compassionate manner.

 No membership based medicine is not like insurance.
-I highly recommend you have an insurance plan for specialty visits, emergency, and surgical procedures.
-However, I cannot advise on which insurance plan or carrier might be right for you.
+We highly recommend you have an insurance plan for specialty visits, emergency, and surgical procedures.
+However, we cannot advise on which insurance plan or carrier might be right for you.